alanleavy/getting_and_cleaning_data/CodeBook.md

 #### Descriptive Activity Values
 A new column, **activity**, with descritive activity values corresponsing to the activity codes in **y**  was added to the main data set **X**.
 The values used were taken form the original dataset file activity_labels.txt.
-These labels were fit for purpose with out any additional transformation.
+These labels were fit for purpose without any additional transformation.

 #### Filtered Measurements
 The main data set **X** was filtered to remove all measurements that did not have either "-std()" or "-mean()"" in their original names specified in features.txt.

 #### Added Subject Column
 A new column, **subject_id**, was added to the main data set **X**.
-It's values were populated from the merged **subject**  dataset (train/subject_train.txt and test/subject_test.txt).
+Its values were populated from the merged **subject**  data files (train/subject_train.txt and test/subject_test.txt).

 ### Measurement List
 The transformed dataset **X** was output as a tab separated file **tidy_data_1.txt**.